-Sponsored by the Center for Environmental Filmmaking and The Nature Conservancy, the 2020 Eco-Comedy Video Competition theme will be Clean Air and Clean Water.
-We challenged you to produce a short (less than three minutes), humorous video that would be seen on YouTube to engage audiences in these topics.
+Sponsored by the Center for Environmental Filmmaking, the DC/Maryland Chapter of The Nature Conservancy, and Clean Air Parnters, the 2020 Eco-Comedy Video Competition theme will be Clean Air and Clean Water.
+We challenge you to produce a short (less than three minutes), humorous video that would be seen on YouTube to engage audiences in these topics.
 The contest is open to anyone worldwide who has a flair for producing videos.
 Last year we had four categories: K-8, High School, College/University, and Nonstudent.
-In addition to these categories, this year we are adding a K-8 and High School category for local DC students.
+In addition to these categories, this year we are adding a K-8 and High School category for greater DC and Baltimore Metropolitan area students.
 The winner in each category will recieve cash prizes, plus recognition at the DC Environmental Film Festival, and on the websites of the Center for Environmental Filmmaking and The Nature Conservancy.

 - Be humorous.

 - Communicate a clear (and funny!) message around the theme of clean air and clean water.

 - Reach a broad audience.

 - Be an original production.

 - Contain a title at the beginning; please include the total running time.

 - Contain credits of the production crew members at the end.

 - Be less than three minutes (including titles and credits).